A. Abner defects from Ishbosheth.

 b.
 If I do not do for David as the LORD has sworn to him: Abner told Ishbosheth that he would now support David and help David fulfill what the LORD promised – to transfer the kingdom from the house of Saul, and set up the throne of David.

 i.
 If Abner knew that David was God’s choice for king, he had no good reason to fight against him before this.
-Abner is a good example of those of us who know things to be true, but we don’t live as if they were true.
+Abner is a good example of those of us who know things to be true, but we don’t live as if they are true.

 ii.
 Abner did the right thing in joining David’s side, but he did it for the wrong reason.
 Instead of joining David because Ishbosheth offended him personally, he should have joined David because he knew that David was God’s choice to be king.